smwakasungura/murder/README.md

 ### Set Up ###
 1. Fork this repo to your own
 2. Host it on GitHub Pages
-3. Edit the README.md file to update the repository info and live site link to your own.
+3. Edit the README.md file to update the repository info and GitHub Pages link to your own.
 4. Edit the index.html file to add the names of your players to the cards.
 5. Add the players as collaborators to your fork's GitHub repository.
 (Settings > Manage Access > Invite collaborators)
 6. Create a branch protection rule on 'main'.
 (Settings > Branches > Branch protection rules > Add rule > `main` > Require pull request reviews before merging)